Marcus Semien Preview, Player Props: Rangers vs. Twins

-Marcus Semien -- 1-for-5 with a home run and an RBI in his last game -- will be in action for the Texas Rangers against the Minnesota Twins, with Sonny Gray on the mound, on August 25 at 8:10 PM ET.
+Marcus Semien -- with an on-base percentage of .271 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Minnesota Twins, with Joe Ryan on the mound, on August 26 at 7:15 PM ET.

-In his previous game, he hit a home run while going 1-for-5 against the Twins.
+In his last game he had a hitless performance (0-for-4) against the Twins.

 Marcus Semien Game Info & Props vs. the Twins